hdmcspadden/Virginia_Covid_Trending_Venues/README.md

   * COVID-19 Case Count (cummulative)

 * **FourSquare Venues Endpoint** (https://developer.foursquare.com/docs/places-api/endpoints/)
-Use trending venues, collected from several times over several days to get a good picture of current trending venues.
+Use "trending" or "explore" venues.
+If trending venues are available they must be collected from several times over several days to get a good picture of trending venues.
   * Venue ID
   * Name
   * Location
   * Categories

 Will use venue categories to determine whether specific venue categories in a zip code are correlated with higher per capita covid COVID rates in that zip code.
 This analysis is limited because we know that people travel to venues outside their residential zip code.